SiyuL1u/Code-of-research-about-water-yield/README.md

 Pixels with minimal vegetation change (LAI slope between −0.01 and 0.01) are selected as climate-dominated regions.

-The random forest model is trained using climate variables and then applied to the entire study area to estimate climate-driven water yield trends.
+The random forest model is trained using climate factors and then applied to the entire study area to estimate climate-driven water yield trend.

-Vegetation effects are calculated as:

-Vegetation effect = Observed yield trend − Predicted climate-driven yield trend
+climate-driven water yield trend = Observed yield trend − Predicted climate-driven yield trend

 Outputs: